terminalforlife/i3Config/README.md

 What you'll get out of this setup is a very clean, minimalistic layout, without the hand-holding of the default i3-wm configuration.
 You are assumed to be familiar with this tiling window manager.
 The following is brief list of some features I'd like to highlight:

-  * Not just a `config` -- you also get various shell script plugins.
+  * Not just a `config` -- you also get various Shell and Perl plugins.

   * Border-less, indicator-less design, with only subtle transparency hints.